 One of the key features of Kutai National Park is that the apes here are entirely wild animals, not reintroduced as it is the case in other national parks.

-While it is disheartening to see how limited their space is due to deforestation, it was also impressive to see how close they let humans approach.
+While it is disheartening to see how limited their space is due to deforestation of the rainforest, it was also impressive to see how close they let humans approach.
 Most of them show no fear of people, probably a sign how respectful the park treats them.
 However, it also shows how accustomed they became.
 Maybe not a good sign in case of poaching, an issue the parks also faces in some areas.
 A clear sign of human impacts on the natural habitats and animal behavior.

 How to Plan a Borneo Jungle Tour